 For students who want to change their program or transfer to a different program the first step is to discuss the possibility of a program change with a College Navigator.
 Staff will assist with requirements needed for the new program, discuss a revised educational plan, and provide the steps for a program change.
-A Program Change Request Form must be completed and submitted to Outreach, Navigation, and Counseling.
-The Program Change Request Form is available at www.btc.edu/forms.
+A Program Change Request form must be completed and submitted to the Enrollment Services Office.
 Those receiving financial aid or other funding should determine the effect of the change on funding status prior to initiating the change.
-If you change your class schedule, you will be responsible for paying any additional tuition and fees.
+If you change your class schedule, you will be responsible to pay any additional tuition and fees.